Biohazard Safety

 For best practices to identify, prevent and treat initial exposure to bloodborne pathogens:

-Bloodborne Pathogens Post Exposure Procedures for Employees
+Bloodborne Pathogens Post Exposure Procedures for Employees and Student Interns

 Bloodborne Pathogens Post Exposure Procedures for Students

-The Source Individuals Consent or Refusal Form
+The Source Individual's Consent or Refusal Form (PDF)

-Supervisor’s Report of Incident
+Supervisor's Report of Incident - PDF Form

 Bloodborne Pathogens Guidelines

-Guidelines regarding policy and safety practices to prevent the spread of disease resulting from handling blood or other potentially infectious materials during the course of work.
+Guidelines regarding policy and safety practices to prevent the spread of disease resulting from handling blood or other potentially infectious materials during the course of work:

 -